tikv/website/content/docs/dev/concepts/explore-tikv-features/cdc.md

 * `info` is the replication configuration of the queried changefeed.
 * `status` is the replication state of the queried changefeed.
-* `resolved-ts`: The largest TS in the current changefeed.
-Note that this TS has been successfully sent from TiKV to TiKV-CDC.
+* `resolved-ts`: The largest watermark received from upstream in the current changefeed.
+The **watermark** is a timestamp indicating that all RawKV entries earlier than it have been received.
-* `checkpoint-ts`: The largest TS in the current changefeed.
-Note that this TS has been successfully written to the downstream.
+* `checkpoint-ts`: The largest watermark written to downstream successfully in the current changefeed.
 * `admin-job-type`: The status of a changefeed:
   * `0`: The state is normal.
   * `1`: The task is paused.
 When the task is paused, all replicated processors exit.
 The configuration and the replication status of the task are retained, so you can resume the task from `checkpoint-ts`.